sebastiansauer/info_kid/info_kid_ses.md

 library(tidyverse)
 ```

 I was thinking whether the variable `correct` really is metric; if not, a count data analysis seems more appropriate.
-Even if it is not metric, it appears we are counting the number of correct responses (I haven't read the paper), so count analysis may still be appropriate.
+Even if it is not metric, it appears we are counting the number of correct responses from zero to four (I haven't read the paper), so count analysis may still be appropriate.

-At any rate, I like @tjmahrs grey-formatting, and followed this approach.

 First, let's get to know to the data a little more.